chess-levin/webradio_touch/README.md

 ![picture of webradio touch](/docs/assets/touch_lcd_radio.jpg "picture of my webradio")

-I changed the project platform to a Rasberry Pi after experimenting with an [ESP32 based webradio](https://github.com/chess-levin/esp32webradio).
-The wifi streaming performance of the ESP32 (Arduino platform) is not as good as expected and it is not possible to use Wifi and Bluetooth in parallel.
-Another requirement is the radio should automatically connect to a paired Bluetoothspeaker.
-That works as a charm with the raspi os.
+A few months ago I started the [first webradio project](https://github.com/chess-levin/esp32webradio) based on an ESP32 (Arduino API).
+I changed the project platform to a Rasberry Pi for several reasons:
+* The wifi streaming performance of the ESP32 (Arduino platform) is not as good as expected
+* It is not possible to use Wifi and Bluetooth in parallel.
+* It was not possible to find a way to automatically (re)connect an already paired Bluetoothspeaker

+All this issues working like a charm with the raspi.

-My motivation for the new platform was to dive deeper into Python and GUI-development for touch displays.
-There is a [Python wrapper for VLC](https://pypi.org/project/python-vlc/), which does all the streaming in this project.
+My motivation to choose this platform was to dive deeper into Python and GUI-development for touch displays.

+There is a [Python wrapper for VLC](https://pypi.org/project/python-vlc/), which does all the streaming work in this project.

 I found [CustomTKinter](https://customtkinter.tomschimansky.com/) by Tom Schimansky and gave it try.
 It's a good looking and easy to use addition to [Tkinter](https://docs.python.org/3/library/tkinter.html).